daattali/beautiful-jekyll/registration.md

 ### &nbsp;

-To find out more about the Sponsorship bundle please use the following link:&nbsp;[https://fursquared.square.site/](https://fursquared.square.site/)&nbsp;to find out when more information is avalible&nbsp;
+To find out more about the Sponsorship bundle please use the following link:&nbsp;[https://fursquared.square.site/](https://fursquared.square.site/)&nbsp;more details coming soon.

 &nbsp;